XtremeOwnage/AnsibleInventoryBuilder/README.md

 - **Logical OR**: `type=webserver OR type=database`
 - **Comparison**: `version>=2.0`

 These expressions can be used in the `group_vars` files to dynamically assign hosts to groups based on the host variables.
+For more details, refer to the [Expression Syntax](./docs/expression-syntax.md) documentation.

+## Debugging

+For detailed debugging instructions, refer to the [Debugging](./docs/debugging.md) documentation.

+## Testing

+For detailed testing instructions, refer to the [Testing](./docs/testing.md) documentation.

 ## Conclusion

 This project provides a powerful and flexible way to manage Ansible inventories dynamically.
 By leveraging structured YAML files and custom criteria, you can automate and streamline your infrastructure management with ease.
-The comprehensive logging and optional sorting further enhance the usability and readability of the generated inventory.
+The comprehensive logging further enhances the usability and readability of the generated inventory.